Top Eight Best Email Subscription Popup Plugins for WordPress

 Popups jump out at visitors, guaranteeing maximum attention and ensuring the content gets read.
 This is why they’re so effective at generating conversions.

-Some of you may argue that popups are intrusive and hurt the user experience.
-In my opinion, this is only true when they’re overused.
+Some of you may argue that popups are intrusive and hurt the user experience, but this is only true when they’re overused.
 Some websites spam visitors with popups on every page, thereby giving them a bad name.

-However, this isn’t a lesson on the whys and hows of using popups — I’m here to show you six of the best WordPress popup plugins, so you can add great-looking popups to your website and grow your email list.
-Let’s dive in!
+However, this isn’t a lesson on the whys and hows of using popups — I’m here to show you eight of the best WordPress popup plugins, so you can add great-looking popups to your website and grow your email list.

 OptinMonster is the most advanced popup plugin on the market, offering a wide range of sophisticated functionality.

-OptinMonster also supports a revolutionary exit intent technology that can be activated at the click of a button.
-Exit intent is one of OptinMonster’s biggest selling points, ensuring your visitors will only see a popup when they’re about to leave your website.
+OptinMonster was also one of the first to adopt exit intent technology, which ensures your visitors will only see a popup when they’re about to leave your website.
 Since some visitors may never come back to your site, this maximizes the value of each visit.

-It also supports page-level targeting.
-This means you can create popups that are only displayed on targeted pages, letting you tailor your popup’s content to appeal to specific audience members based on the content of the article.
+It also supports page-level targeting, which lets you tailor your popup’s content to appeal to specific audience members based on the content of the article.
 And you get lots of other targeting rules for criteria, including:

-The plugin includes built-in analytics, so you can quickly and easily track which popup is converting best.
+The plugin includes in-dashboard analytics, so you can quickly and easily track which popup is converting best.
 Within analytics, you can also set up A/B testing to continually improve conversions.

-OptinMonster can be integrated with 12 of the major email marketing services.
-A basic license will set you back $49 a year, but if you want sophisticated functionality — including exit intent and canvas forms — you’ll need a $199 a year pro license.
+A basic license will set you back $144 a year, but if you want sophisticated functionality — including A/B testing and more targeting rules — you’ll need at least the $300 Plus plan.

 Bloom (from $89)